Banks within the scope of the deposit guarantee scheme

 Domestic member banks of the Deposit Guarantee Fund

+The Financial Stability Authority administers the Deposit Guarantee Fund, which is a national fund consisting of payments collected from deposit banks registered in Finland.
 All deposit-taking banks authorised in Finland are members of the Deposit Guarantee Fund.
 Therefore, they are within the scope of the deposit guarantee provided by the Finnish Deposit Guarantee Fund.

 Banks that have partial or full responsibility for each other’s commitments and obligations are considered as one bank in terms of deposit guarantee.
 Such banks include the member banks of OP Financial Group, the Savings Banks Group and the POP Bank group.